pandas-dev/pandas/doc/source/basics.rst

    result
    result.loc[:,:,'ItemA']

-This is equivalent to the following
+This is equivalent to the following:

 .. ipython:: python